ONSdigital/generator-ons-javascript-template/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be covered by the *[Project's License](TO ADD)*.
+By contributing to this project, you agree that your contributions will be covered by the this project's [License](LICENSE).